rust-lang/rust-wiki-backup/Constrained-types.md

 So, Solution (3) seems like the most appealing one: Disallow constrained type names as an explicit type on the LHS of a declaration.
 Constrained type names can only appear as data structure field types, and function argument types.

 Introduce nominal records.
 Constraints can only be on nominal records, not on tuples or structural records.
+(This makes constrained types analogous to calls to functions that have constraints: we add a single introduction form for constrained types, otherwise known as a data constructor.)

 ## Unresolved questions